catalyst-cloud/catalystcloud-docs/source/kubernetes/services.rst

 The following sections will explain the various types of service currently supported and where these might typically be used.

-Before looking further at the types of ingress available to us lets create a simple 1 replica Nginx application based on the default Nginx image.
+Before looking further at the types of inbound control available to us let's create a simple 1 replica Nginx application based on the default Nginx image.
 This will spin up the default Nginx container that will listen, by default, on port 80.

 .. literalinclude:: _containers_assets/nginx-app.yaml